How much does a 7kW solar system cost?

 The payback period for a good quality system depends on how much power you use in your home or business.
 These days, solar-feed tariffs are relatively low in almost every state, and the credits you can receive from your solar system will depend on your solar network.

-Self-consumption is, therefore, the best way you can save on your system.
-The reasoning behind this is that the power your system produces is more worthy to you if you use it yourself than when you send it back to the power grid.
+Self-consumption is, therefore, the best way to save on your system.
+The reasoning behind this is that your system’s power is more worthy to you if you use it yourself than when you send it back to the power grid.
 In simple terms, every kWh you use is a kWh of electricity you do not need to buy from the grid.
-Therefore, you can save about 18¢-¢40 on your electricity bill, but this will depend on what your electricity retailer charges you and your location.
+Therefore, you can save about 18¢-¢40 on your electricity bill, depending on your electricity retailer’s charges and location.

 How much money can a 7kW solar PV system save me?